 [Section 71B inserted by No. 17 of 1950 s.
 17; amended by No. 81 of 1996 s.
 45.]

-72. A history of the various dealings to be preserved
+72. History of dealings to be preserved

 Such references shall be noted in the Register and on instruments filed hereunder as will allow the title to be traced either downwards from or upwards to the original certificate of title; but it shall not be necessary in any certified copy of any certificate of title or instrument to insert such references; and every such copy shall be deemed complete notwithstanding the omission of such references.